Onyx & Enamel 1920s Drop Earrings

-This three-row sterling silver line bracelet by Wachenheimer Brothers has two rows of onyx-glass stones flanking a single row of diamanté in the center.
-The bejeweled fold-over clasp, which joins a harp-shaped link at each end, was used by the makers in the early 1930s, when they were no longer using their Diamonbartrademark.
+Vintage Bracelets, 1930s Jewelry, Wachenheimer Bros.
+JewelryThis Wachenheimer sterling, 3 row bracelet has a line of faceted, round onyx-glass stones on either side of a center row of diamanté.
+The bejeweled fold-over clasp, which joins the harp-shaped link at each end, was used by this maker in the early 1930s, when they were no longer using their Diamonbar trademark.
 This bracelet was made for a slim wrist.
 Please note the bracelet length (6 7/8") and check your wrist size before purchasing this piece.
-Scroll down to see a great selection of Art Deco pieces to wear with this lovely bracelet.
+Scroll down to see a great selection of Art Deco pieces to wear with this lovely jewel.$ 325

-This quintessential Art Deco line bracelet, by the renowned Wachenheimer Brothers (makers of Diamonbar pieces) has faceted square-cut onyx-glass stones set in sterling silver, with engraved edges and diamanté-studded clasps.
+Vintage Bracelets, 1930s Jewelry, Wachenheimer Bros.
+JewelryThis quintessential Art Deco line bracelet was made by the renowned Wachenheimer Brothers (best known for their Diamonbar pieces).
+It has faceted, square-cut onyx-glass stones channel-set in sterling silver, with engraved edges and diamanté-studded clasps.
 This bracelet was made in two sections, with identical fold-over clasps in both places.
-Because of the type of clasp used, I know that this piece was made in the early 1930s, after the company stopped using their Diamonbar trademark and near the end of the their production.
-The last photo shows this bracelet along with two other line bracelets – scroll down to see their details as well as other onyx Art Deco pieces to wear with this lovely bracelet.
+The type of clasp dates this piece to the early 1930s, after the company stopped using their Diamonbar trademark and near the end of their production.
+This bracelet was made for a slim wrist, so please note the bracelet length (6 7/8") and check your wrist size before purchasing this piece.
+The last photo shows it along with two other line bracelets – scroll down to see their details as well as other onyx Art Deco jewels to wear with this lovely bracelet.$ 295